Boss revenge, self-colonoscopy studies win 2018 Ig Nobels

 The prizes at the 28th annual ceremony at Harvard University were being handed out by real Nobel laureates.
 The event featured a traditional paper airplane air raid and the premiere of “The Broken Heart Opera,” performed with the help of Harvard Medical School cardiologists.

-Liang, an assistant professor of business at Wilfrid Laurier University in Waterloo, Ontario, specializes in studying workplace aggression.
+Liang, an assistant professor of business at Wilfrid Laurier University in Waterloo, Canada, specializes in studying workplace aggression.

 “We wanted to understand why subordinates retaliate when it’s bad for them,” she said.
 “We all know yelling at our boss is bad for your career.
 So what’s the function of retaliation?
 Why do people keep doing it?”